twonth/winning-at-windows/README.md

 * Rebind built-in hotkeys.
 For example, I prefer Win-S to open Everything search vs. Windows' built-in search.
 For this, I set Everything to open with the obscure hotkey combination Ctrl-Alt-U. Then I run the one-line [AutoHotkey](https://www.autohotkey.com/) script `#S::SendInput ^!u`.

 * Windows 11's implementation of widgets doesn't allow you to hide the news feed.
 One can at least [remove or disable Widgets](https://winaero.com/remove-and-uninstall-widgets-from-windows-11/#:~:text=In%20the%20Local%20Group%20Policy,Click%20Apply%20and%20OK.) entirely.

 ## Other resources

 * [Scott Hanselman's list of tools for power users](http://hanselman.com/tools)

+* retrial's [Windows Ultimate Collection Guides](https://forum.xda-developers.com/t/windows-ultimate-collection-guides.4507867/#post-87601365) (curated software lists) at the XDA forums

 * [mydigitallife forums](https://forums.mydigitallife.net/): These folks are serious about Windows.
 See, e.g., this very large list of [Windows 11 tweaks, fixes, and modifications](https://forums.mydigitallife.net/threads/windows-11-tweaks-fixes-and-modifications-overview.83744/page-20#post-1687577).
 Forum registration required.